-This isn’t a problem for an early-stage product.
+This isn’t necessarily a concern for early-stage products.
 At that stage, any signal is better than nothing.
-However, if you are building a product at scale, it can mislead you into making regrettable decisions.
+However, if you are building a product at scale, it can mislead you into making irreversible decisions.

 So, how do you avoid this trap?

-A good solution is to force yourself to develop additional hypotheses from different angles before the validation begins:
+A good solution is to force yourself to come up with additional hypotheses from different angles BEFORE the validation begins:

 - Alternative hypothesis